 "A designation election for a tax year must be made before the end of the period of 12 months beginning with 31 January after the end of that tax year."

-The deadlines therefore work out as: 2025-26 designations must be made by 31 January 2028; 2026-27 designations by 31 January 2029; 2027-28 designations by 31 January 2030.
-The deadline aligns with the FIG claim deadline at s.845A(5) (the same 12-month-from-31-January structure).
-Late designations are not permitted; the standard TMA 1970 amendment routes (s.9ZA standard amendment; s.43 4-year discovery amendment) do not extend the TRF window itself, although they may allow late filing of a missing return where the designation was intended but not filed.
+So your deadlines are: 2025-26 designations by 31 January 2028; 2026-27 designations by 31 January 2029; 2027-28 designations by 31 January 2030.
+This lines up with the FIG claim deadline at s.845A(5) (the same 12-month-from-31-January structure).
+You cannot designate late.
+The standard TMA 1970 amendment routes (s.9ZA standard amendment; s.43 4-year discovery amendment) do not extend the TRF window itself, though they may let you file a missing return where you intended to designate but never filed.

 Partial designation and per-year flexibility

 Designation is per-amount, not per-source.
-An individual with a £500k offshore unremitted balance can designate £200k in 2025-26 and the remaining £300k in (say) 2027-28; the £200k is taxed at 12% and the £300k at 15%, total TRF charge £24k plus £45k = £69k.
-Alternatively, designating all £500k in 2025-26 at 12% gives £60k total TRF charge; the front-loaded approach saves £9k.
-The trade-off is the cash-flow timing: paying £60k of TRF charge in January 2028 (the payment date for 2025-26 designations) vs spreading the cash flow across January 2028 and January 2030.
+Say you have a £500k offshore unremitted balance.
+Designate £200k in 2025-26 and the remaining £300k in 2027-28, and the £200k is taxed at 12% and the £300k at 15%, a total TRF charge of £24k plus £45k = £69k.
+Designate all £500k in 2025-26 at 12% instead and the total is £60k, so front-loading saves you £9k.
+The trade-off is cash-flow timing: paying £60k of TRF charge in January 2028 (the payment date for 2025-26 designations) against spreading it across January 2028 and January 2030.

 The clean-capital effect post-designation